mattfordham/Strap/README.md

 ### Bootstrapping a new project

-To bootstrap a new project, execute:
+To initialize a new project, execute:

     $ strap init path/to/project